Maximal estimates for averages over space curves: Introduction

 Our argument in this paper is closely related to the induction strategy developed by Ham and one of the authors \cite{HL}.
 They obtained the sharp adjoint restriction estimate for the space curve in $L^p(\mu)$ when $\mu$ is an $\alpha$-dimensional measure (see Section \ref{sec2.1} for the definition).
 The work was in turn inspired by the multilinear approach due to Bourgain and Guth \cite{BG}.
 Main novelty of the current paper lies in devising an induction argument which directly works for the maximal operator.
 In contrast to the adjoint restriction operator a suitable form of multilinear estimate is not so obvious for the averaging operator $A$.
-In order to prove a multilinear estimate for $A$ which enjoys better boundedness property under a certain additional assumption, we first express the operator $A$ as a sum of adjoint restriction operators and then relate them to geometry of the curves so that the transversality condition can be reformulated in terms of the relative positions between the associated curves.
+In order to prove a multilinear estimate for $A$ which enjoys a better boundedness property under a certain additional assumption, we first express the operator $A$ as a sum of adjoint restriction operators and then relate them to geometry of the curves so that the transversality condition can be reformulated in terms of the relative positions between the associated curves.
 Unfortunately, some the consequent adjoint restriction operators are associated to $\mathrm C^{1,1/2}$ surfaces but not to $\mathrm C^2$ surfaces, so we can not directly apply the multilinear restriction estimate which is due to Bennett, Carbery, and Tao \cite{BCT}.
 However, it is not difficult to see that the argument in \cite{BCT} continues to work for the $\mathrm C^{1,1/2}$ surfaces (see Theorem \ref{holder-rest} below).
 We also make use of some of the results from \cite{PS} to strengthen the multilinear estimate and also to deal with the nondegenerate part, whereas the difficult degenerate part is to be handled by the multilinear estimate which we prove in Section \ref{sec3}.

-The argument here can be further developed to prove not only $L^p$ improving property of the maximal operator $ \sup_{1\le t\le 2} \big| A f(x,t) \big|$ but also maximal estimates with respect to $\alpha$-dimensional measures (see Remark \ref{further-result}).
+The argument here can be further developed to prove not only $L^p$ improving property of the maximal operator $ \sup_{1\le t\le 2} \big| A f(x,t) \big|$ but also maximal estimates with respect to $\alpha$-dimensional measures (see Remark \ref{further-result} at the end of Section \ref{s-conclusion}).
 Nonetheless, we do not attempt to pursue the matter in this paper.